LDMX-Software/fire/README.md

 - Logging through Boost
 - Interface to a conditions system for support data

-### TBD
-- Much more documentation
-- Dockerfile for building container with `fire` and necessary dependencies
-- Tune compression/caching/chunking for our use case
-- Looping and starting offset in reader
-- More thorough HighFive exception handling
-- Split `cfg.py` into subcomponents for better maintainability
-- Implement a `merge.py` for combining multiple `fire` files
-  - Add executable which just calls this directly (modeled after `pip`)
-- Shrink chunks if few events?
-Reduce size of file for low events?
-- Test python package with pytest

 ## Dependencies

 - C++ compiler with C++17 support